CANNABIS COMPASSION PROGRAMS AND TAXATION BILLS SIGNED, FARMER’S MARKET BILL VETOED BY GOVERNOR

 The bill passed through the Asm.
 Rev & Tax committee on June 24 and the Asm.
 Business and Professions committee the following day, by a unanimous 18-0 vote.
 Testifying in favor of the bill was Cal NORML director Dale Gieringer, speaking about the unfairness of cannabis taxation and, addressing the committee analysis’s conclusion that only LA is doubly taxing cannabis, said that policies vary across the state; he showed a receipt from a Northern California dispensary that included excise and sales taxes in calculating local taxes.

 Committee Chair Jacqui Irwin voted Yes on a “do pass” motion, mentioning she’d also like to see more enforcement to help the legal cannabis industry.
 Asm.
 Haney also voted yes and asked to co-author the bill.
 It was “on call” for a few minutes until Asm.
 Luz Rivas returned and cast the last needed Aye vote.
-The bill will advance to the Appropriations committee.

 Stay Informed!
 Join California NORML’s Email Alert List